andrebask/thesis/11 - chapter6.md

 ```

 Calling the long call with the `async` syntax it is possible to execute other code in a concurrent way.
 We can put `(yield)` call inside the loop to suspend the execution and resume the next coroutine in the queue.
 We do the same in the code to be executed ate the same time.
 The effect is that of running two tasks at the same time.
 The `await` keyword allows to wait for the result of the long call, which is bound to the specified variable (`x` in this example).

+The logic is implemented using coroutines, the two expressions to be run concurrently are launched using a `fork`, while the result is awaited using `sync`. `reset`/`shift` allows us to delimit the extent of the continuation to be captured, and to change the order of the executed code.

 ```scheme
 	(display "start async call")